use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 There are two methods to setup the other contract.

-1. Instantiate the cross-contract in the main contract's constructor.
+1. Instantiate the cross-called-contract in the main contract's constructor.
    See [here](https://ink.substrate.io/basics/cross-contract-calling/) for a tutorial, and [here](https://github.com/paritytech/ink/tree/master/examples/delegator) for an example.
 2. Or, add the `AccountId` of an already deployed contract.
    Here is an example constructor to set this up: